Skip to content

 Meall Fuar-mhonaidh — common questions

 Meall Fuar-mhonaidh is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 572m of ascent and takes most walkers 4-6 hours.
-Terrain: Birch wood and farm track give way to a maintained but boggy path through heather.
+Ground conditions: Birch wood and farm track give way to a maintained but boggy path through heather.

-When is the best time to climb Meall Fuar-mhonaidh?
+What's the best month to climb Meall Fuar-mhonaidh?

 Poor.
 Remote south Glenmoriston location; signal unreliable.